huntdatacenter/docs/docs/coordination/prices/faq.md

 ### Can we have several invoice profiles under our data space?

-Yes, you may add separate invoice profiles for labs under your data space in the data space management section of our [service desk](/service-desk/data-space-orders/#new-invoice-profile).
+Yes, you may add separate invoice profiles for individual labs under your data space in the data space management section of our [service desk](/service-desk/data-space-orders/#new-invoice-profile).
 All accrued costs for the specified labs (one or more) will then be invoiced to the new profile.

 ### How can we update the account information on the invoice profile?

 You may update existing invoice profiles in the data space management section of our [service desk](/service-desk/data-space-orders/#update-existing-invoice-profile)

+### When should we expect our invoices?

+We aim to ship invoices after each quarter.
+The first invoices under the new services model is planned shipped in the last week of October 2022.

-### When should we expect bills?
+### When should we expect commit services to be invoices?

-In short, you should expect the initial invoice for data space subscriptions, lab subscriptions and 1Y/3y commitments of machines and storage to be in the next quarter after your lab deployment.
+You should expect the initial invoice for data space subscriptions, lab subscriptions and 1Y/3Y commitments of machines and storage to be in the next quarter after your lab deployment.
 Usage of various services will be combined into one invoice expected to be sent quarterly.
-Billing details for each service is specified in the [services specification](/services/specifications/) under the "Billing" sections.
+Invoice details for each service is specified in the [services specification](/services/specifications/) under the "Billing" sections.

-### I am billed too much, now what?
+### I am invoiced too much, now what?

 Oh, we are truly sorry.
 This may happen from time to time.
-Our billing process automatically process services orders that we manually punch.
-From time to time, this may lead to discrepancies between expected and billed amount.
+Our invoice process automatically process services orders.
+From time to time, this may lead to discrepancies between expected and invoice amount.
 [Contact us](/contact) for a review.
-For billing inaccuracies attributable to us, we will issue a credit memo specifying the incorrect amount in the affected invoice.
+For inaccuracies attributable to us, we will issue a credit memo specifying the incorrect amount in the affected invoice.
 The process is specified in the HUNT Cloud Services Agreement that we are holding with your service center.